YvanJAquino/gcp-gcs-proxy/README.md

     | /storage/v1/b/BUCKET/o/OBJECT?alt=media | getting object data |

 - Service agnostic: Run gCSP anywhere containers are accepted like Cloud Run, GKE, GCE, or App Engine Flex.
 Alternatively, build from source and run as a background process on the same host as your web application.
-- Caching:  gCSP uses basic caching by default.
-Advanced caching options are planned for a future release (LRU and LFU caching).
+- Caching:  gCSP uses LRU caching by default.
+Basic caching (random eviction) is also available; LFU caching is planned for a future release .

 # Deployment